Doing Laundry in Europe

 Better launderettes have coin-op soap dispensers, change machines, English instructions, and helpful attendants.
 Others are completely automated — but many of these have pictogram instructions that usually aren't too hard to parse.
 Look around for a sign listing the "last wash" time, and stick to it.
 When it's closing time, an attendant might come by to evict you, or the machines may simply stop operating.

-While you might be able to pay at the washer itself, it's more likely that you'll have to insert your money at a central unit.
+While you might be able to pay at the washer itself, more likely you'll have to insert your money at a central unit.
 Note the number of your machine, then type that number into the central unit and put in your coins (use exact change if possible — some machines don't give change).
 Sometimes a central unit dispenses tokens, which you then insert in the machine.

 45° / 90° / 55 m whites (very hot)